mongodb/mongo-cxx-driver/.evergreen/README.md

 - `config.yml`: the root Evergreen config file.
 - `generated_configs`: generated Evergreen config files included by `config.yml`.
 - `config_generator`: Python scripts used to generate config files under `generated_configs`.
-- `scripts`: shell scripts used by functions or tasks in the generated Evergreen config.
+- `scripts`: shell scripts used by the generated Evergreen config.

 ## Config Generator

-Config generator scripts are organized into three subdirectories: `components`, `etc`, and `generators`.
+Config generator scripts are organized into three subdirectories.

 ### Components

 These scripts define Evergreen functions, tasks, task groups, and build variants.
 Components which only define Evergreen functions (for reuse by multiple components) are grouped under the `funcs` subdirectory.
 All other components (which define a task, task group, or build variant) are located outside the `funcs` directory.
-Components may otherwise be grouped under additional subdirectories as desired.

 ### Etc

-These scripts define helper utilities used by components, but do not define any Evergreen functions, tasks, task grous, or build variants themselves.
+These scripts define helper utilities used by components, but do not define any Evergreen functions, tasks, task groups, or build variants themselves.
 These scripts are only imported by scripts under `components`.

 ### Generators

-These scripts are invoked by `generate.py` and are each responsible for generating an Evergreen config file under `generated_configs` (`functions.py` generates `functions.yml`, etc.).
+These scripts are imported by `generate.py` and are each responsible for generating an Evergreen config file under `generated_configs` (`functions.py` generates `functions.yml`, etc.).
 These scripts only scan the contents of the `components` directory.